Greg-Klein/PlotPlus/README.md

 # PlotPlus
-PlotPlus plugin for bukkit servers.
-Set time and weather on your plotme plot.
+Set time and weather on your plot (PlotMe).